slaviqueue/goodman/README.md

-# helmet
+# varga

 When developing in homogeneus environment (using React and Nodejs for example), the http communication layer may be unneded barier between front-end and backend.

-Helmet intends to be lightweight tiny abstraction over this communication, making full-stack javascript development almost seamless.
+Varga intends to be lightweight tiny abstraction over this communication, making full-stack javascript development almost seamless.

 ## How it works